 There can be exceptions to this rather broad general rule, however.
 If the situation involves a defect to the property that the owner did not have actual knowledge existed, the tenant might be drawn into a fall injury lawsuit.
 If the landlord or owner reasonably could not have known of the defect to the building absent being notified by the tenant about the problem, the business owner or renter might be brought into the claim as well.

 According to the National Floor Safety Institute (NSFI), slip and fall injuries can be severe and life-threatening.
 Common slip and fall injuries include:

 - Traumatic brain injury

 - Hip fractures

 - Soft tissue damage

 Hazardous conditions existing on the premises typically are the underlying cause of slip and fall accidents and resulting injuries.
-A commonly used example of a hazardous condition that precipitated a slip and fall accident is a liquid spilled on the floor of a grocery market or some other type of business.
+A commonly used example of a hazardous condition that precipitated this type of accident is a liquid spilled on the floor of a grocery market or some other type of business.

-When filing a personal injury claim in premises liability, a dangerous condition has to be identified as a direct or contributing cause of a slip and fall accident and resulting.
+When filing a personal injury claim in premises liability, a dangerous condition has to be identified as a direct or contributing cause of an accident of this nature and resulting injuries.
 Examples of dangerous conditions that lead to slip and fall injuries include:

 - Missing or uneven railings in stairwells or on balconies